tomas-fryza/vhdl-course/Labs/03-vivado/README.md

 Perform the following steps to implement the two-bit wide 4-to-1 multiplexer.
 Take screenshots and make your own README tutorial on how to create a Vivado project, how to run a simulation and how to program an FPGA on board Nexys A7.

-   1. Create a new Vivado project for your circuit.
+   1. Create a new  Vivado RTL project `multiplexer` in your Labs/03-vivado working folder.
-   2. Create a VHDL entity `mux_2bit_4to1` for the two-bit wide 4-to-1 multiplexer.
+   2. Create a VHDL source file `mux_2bit_4to1` for the two-bit wide 4-to-1 multiplexer and define an entity `mux_2bit_4to1`.
-   3. Complete a VHDL architecture using the [conditional signal assignment](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Signal-assignments) `when`, `else` (outside process).
+   3. DEfine a VHDL architecture using the [conditional signal assignment](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Signal-assignments) `when`, `else` (outside process).
    4. Create a testbench `tb_mux_2bit_4to1` and simulate the circuit.
    5. Make pin assignments for the Nexys A7 board in `nexys-a7-50t.xdc`: connect mux select inputs sel_i[1:0] to slide switches SW[15:14] and use switches SW[7:0] to provide the four inputs a_i[1:0] to d_i[1:0].
 Connect output f_o[1:0] to LEDs LD[15:14].
    6. Compile the project and download the generated bitstream into the FPGA chip.